carpentries-incubator/ml4bio-workshop/_extras/guide.md

 Use the TensorFlow Playground examples to show how logistic regression cannot fit the XOR pattern.
 Adding hidden layers and hidden units with create a neural network that can fit the pattern.
 Use the spiral example and manually step through a few weight updates to build intuition about how a neural network trains.
+Discuss how the weights are no longer directly interpretable and require special interpretation techniques.
 The workshop does not cover gradient descent.

 Show the neural network diagram and make the connection to adding more layers and hidden units in TensorFlow Playground.